nickmaglowsch/crypto-trading-bot/README.md

 The summary now includes basic backtest metrics such as win rate, average win/loss, expectancy, an equity curve based on the chosen starting capital, plus separate long/short win rates and average outcomes.
 When you pass multiple symbols, the runner evaluates each asset individually and combines trades into a portfolio while respecting the maximum simultaneous holdings implied by `--position-fraction` (e.g. `0.5` allows up to two concurrent positions).

+Additional analytics printed after each run:

+- Sharpe ratio of the combined portfolio.
+- Portfolio-level maximum drawdown.
+- Per-asset maximum drawdown.
+- Average holding time (in minutes) for each asset.
+- Total fees paid across all trades.

 ## Next Steps

 - Connect the signals to live order execution via ccxt.